ihiji/version_utils/README.rst

 0.2.0
 +++++

-Added :any:`common.Package` class and :any:`rpm.package` method to return a Package object when parsing package strings.
+Added `common.Package` class and `rpm.package` method to return a Package object when parsing package strings.

-Deprecated public access to the :any:`rpm.parse_package` method, although the function remains unchanged for backwards compatibility.
+Deprecated public access to the `rpm.parse_package` method, although the function remains unchanged for backwards compatibility.

 0.1.1